Keanu Reeves

 Keanu Charles Reeves (/kiˈɑːnuː/ kee-AH-noo; born September 2, 1964) is a Canadian (Note: Although he was born in Lebanon to an English mother and an American father, Reeves was raised in Canada.
-He identifies as Canadian and holds only Canadian citizenship.) actor and musician.
+He identifies as Canadian and holds only Canadian citizenship.

+At the time of his birth, British women could not automatically transmit citizenship at birth to their children born abroad.
+Due to legislative changes introduced in 2003, Reeves is eligible for British citizenship upon demand.) actor and musician.
 The recipient of numerous accolades in a career on screen spanning four decades, he is known for his leading roles in action films, his amiable public image, and his philanthropic efforts.
 In 2020, The New York Times ranked him as the fourth-greatest actor of the 21st century, and in 2022, Time magazine named him one of the 100 most influential people in the world.

 Born in Beirut and raised in Toronto, Reeves made his acting debut in the Canadian television series Hangin' In (1984), before making his feature-film debut in Youngblood (1986).
 He had his breakthrough role in the science-fiction comedies Bill & Ted's Excellent Adventure (1989) and Bill & Ted's Bogus Journey (1991).
 He gained praise for playing a hustler in the independent drama My Own Private Idaho (1991) and established himself as an action hero with leading roles in Point Break (1991) and Speed (1994).
 Following several box-office disappointments, Reeves's performance in the horror film The Devil's Advocate (1997) was well received.
-Greater stardom came with his role as Neo in The Matrix (1999); Reeves became the highest paid actor for a single production for reprising the role in its 2003 sequels Reloaded and Revolutions.
+Greater stardom came with his role as Neo in The Matrix (1999); Until 2016, Reeves was the highest paid actor for a single production for reprising the role in its 2003 sequels Reloaded and Revolutions.
 He also played John Constantine in Constantine (2005).

 Reeves made his film directorial debut with Man of Tai Chi (2013).
-Following a period in which he enjoyed limited commercial success, he made a career comeback by playing the titular assassin in the action film series John Wick (2014–present).
+Following a period of limited commercial success, he made a career comeback by playing the titular assassin in the action film series John Wick (2014–present).
 Reeves voiced Duke Caboom in Toy Story 4 (2019) and portrayed Johnny Silverhand in the video game Cyberpunk 2077 (2020) as well as its expansion.
 He has since reprised his roles of Ted in Bill & Ted Face the Music (2020) and Neo in The Matrix: Resurrections (2021), and voiced Shadow the Hedgehog in Sonic the Hedgehog 3 (2024).

 In addition to acting, Reeves is a member of the musical band Dogstar, releasing albums including Somewhere Between the Power Lines and Palm Trees (2023).
 He is the co-writer and creator of the BRZRKR franchise, which started with the original comic book (2021–2023) and since expanded to include numerous spin-offs, including The Book of Elsewhere (2024).
 An avid motorcyclist, Reeves is the co-founder of the custom manufacturer ARCH Motorcycle.
 He also co-founded the production company Company Films.